Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Booking your Colosseum Full Experience Tickets

 As I mentioned, you must first purchase the Full Experience ticket, in advance.
-The easiest way to do this is online, although you can also call and book over the phone.
+The easiest way to do this is online.

 You may be able to book for the same day you want to visit but when it's high season, you may not find availability if you leave it too late.